 A simpler farm, closer to subsistence.

-You can find combines and tractors, and you can find donkeys.
+You can find combines and tractors, but you can also find donkeys.

-There are old waterwheels like this, near Meknes.
+There are old waterwheels, to, like this one near Meknes.

 For more about such wheels, see the scarce, four-volume Le Domaine Colonial Francais (Paris, 1929-30), a semi-official survey sponsored by the Colonial Union and with illustrations of waterwheels from Morocco all the way to Vietnam.

 On the plains around Marrakech, more drastic remedies are called for.
-Fortunately, the plain is not as level as it looks and actually slopes very gently to the north, away from the High Atlas Mountains.
+Fortunately, the plain is not as level as it looks and actually slopes very gently uphill to the north and the High Atlas.